kremec/SubNotes-Quartz/content/3-2 Analiza algoritmov in hevristično reševanje problemov/Genetic algorithms and hybrids.md

 >
 >Mutation operation:
 >- Switch $k$ nodes in path
+><br>

+==Neural networks==: Evolving neurons, weights and topology of neural network
 #### Selection
+==Multiobjective optimization problems==: fitness function with several parameters
+- ==Pareto optimal solution==: no possible improvement of one criteria without getting worse on others
 ##### Proportional selection
 Each agent has a probability of being selected based on fitness: $p_i=\frac{f_i}{\sum f_i}$ Choose slot with random generated number $\in(0,1)$